-Glen 20 spray contains ethanol which the cat may inhale if the product is used in close proximity to the cat and can also cause irritation to the eyes.
+Glen 20 spray contains ethanol which the cat may inhale if the product is used close to the cat and can also cause irritation to the eyes.

 What cleaners are safe to use in a home with cats?

-Natural products are preferable over commercial products, which include white wine vinegar, citric acid and bicarbonate of soda.
-For a full list of safe cleaning products to use around cats, click here.
+Natural cleaning products are preferable over commercial products, which include white wine vinegar, citric acid and bicarbonate of soda.

 What antiseptics are safe for cats?